Trucks driving on a divided highway through fields

 Warehouse aisle with boxed pallets on yellow storage racks

-Typical FTL challenges
+Typical challenges in FTL dispatch

 Tight decision windows

-Time windows at loading and unloading points
+Time windows at loading and unloading locations

 Vehicle and equipment matching